 It is.
 I was impressed.

-― i cannot help if you made yourself not funny (forksclovetofu), Saturday, 12 February 2022 00:19 (three months ago) link
+― i cannot help if you made yourself not funny (forksclovetofu), Saturday, 12 February 2022 00:19 (nine months ago) link

 Am enjoying the new Walter Mosely Thing mini too - can anyone recommend any of his novels?

 ― Chuck_Tatum, Tuesday, 15 February 2022 14:45 (nine months ago) link

 I've been liking it too - didn't know anything about him.
 My library has Maximum Fantastic Four, so I'll check that out.

 ― Nhex, Tuesday, 15 February 2022 14:56 (nine months ago) link

 "Devil in a Blue Dress" is a good starting point.
 The first Easy Rawlins book (and made into a movie with Denzel Washington), so if you like it, you have the rest of the series in order.